Rhut-virani/Pen_n_Paper_Game/README.md

 P & P is a fun and simple game I use to play a lot during my childhood.
 Just join the dots and make boxes of your color & enjoy.

-Follow the link to PLay - https://pen-paper.herokuapp.com/
+Follow the link to Play - https://pen-paper.herokuapp.com/

 ## Simple and Fun to play
 Easy to start and engaging gameplay